 We would also like the WroClavile Competition to be an incentive for people of all ages to start learning to play the piano, whether at music or cultural centers or in a less organized way - through individual piano lessons or even self-teaching.
 Finally, we try to draw the attention of professional musicians and music critics to the fact that there are great amateur pianists out there- music enthusiasts who, despite the lack of formal education, communicate inner beauty on a professional level.
 Thanks to their passion, classical music reaches places where it is usually not present – high schools, universities, offices or factories.

-Due to the growing interest in our Competition, in the fifth edition we introduced the preliminary auditions, which are carried out in autumn and winter in four countries: Poland (Wrocław and Wieliszew near Warsaw), Germany (Erkelenz), Sweden (Stockholm) and Belgium (Brussels).
+Due to the growing interest in our Competition, in the fifth edition we introduced the preliminary auditions, which are carried out in autumn and winter in five countries: Poland (Wrocław), Germany (Erkelenz), Sweden (Stockholm), United Kingdom (London) and Belgium (Brussels).
 In the preliminaries participants have to perform one piece of any composer that best demonstrate the participant's skills to the Jury.
 In terms of technical and musical difficulties, this composition should be at the intermediate level.
 Participants who will qualify for the finals will be challenged with preparing a fifteen-minute recital consisting of three stylistically diverse compositions.
 The WroClavile Competition finals are open to the public, and can also be followed via the Internet, as all performances are broadcast.

 © WroClavile Competition 2016-2022